dklinges9/Reproducible-Research-Template/README.md

 the corn and soybean prices for the presence of unit roots via the ADF test (Said and Dickey 1984).

-The last line says,
-`save(adf, jct, lag_selection, var_model, file = 'analysis-output/results.rda')`.
-What this does is save the objects that contain the adf, Johansen cointegration, and VAR regression results to an `.rda` file called `results.rda`.
-This 'R Data' file can be read in by R and the variable names, `adf`, `jct`, `lag_selection`, and `var_model` are preserved when loaded later.
-We will load the `results.rda` file into the `tablesandfigures-example.Rmd` document to make tables and figures in the manuscript.

     # Filename: analysis.R
     # This file performs statistical analysis.
 It could be just one file, so it doesn't neccessarly
     #  need it's own folder, but sometimes your analysis may get complicated enough that you want